STEAM & Design Thinking

 Nurturing Future Skills of Imagination, Collaboration and Innovation

 STEAM combines design thinking, product development and project work in an awe-inspiring futuristic lab.
 As opposed to working in classes and silos of Maths, English, Science, Computing, Business, etc., students acquire knowledge and skills through projects that combine the subjects.
-Students “learn by doing,” working on real-world projects designing real-world solutions.
-They design and fabricate steel, wood, acrylic prototypes plus mechanical, electrical, and control systems while developing strong coding and programming skills.
+Students “learn by doing,” working on real-world projects and conceptualising real-world solutions.
+They design and fabricate steel, wood, acrylic prototypes as well as mechanical, electrical, and control systems while developing strong coding and programming skills.

-Students develop the 5C’s – critical thinking, creativity, collaboration, communication, and commitment – that are so critical in today’s workplace.
-Combined with our Positive Education programme, Regent students learn to deal with critical feedback in a positive way to improve their outcomes and skills, and their ability to collaborate with peers.
+Students develop the 5Cs – critical thinking, creativity, collaboration, communication, and commitment – that are so critical in today’s workplace.
+Combined with our Positive Education Ethos, Regent students learn to deal with feedback in a positive way to adapt their outcomes and skills, and improve their ability to collaborate with peers.

 The quality of the curriculum provided by the school is outstanding.